AESCSF: The Cyber Security Framework for Australia's Energy Sector

 How AESCSF feeds into your SOCI obligations

-SOCI is the legalobligation.
+OCI obligations are one of the most common questions from energy sector compliance teams, and one of the most important to get right.
+SOCI is the legal obligation.
 The AESCSF is the recognised framework for meeting the cybersecurity requirements within your CIRMP.
 AESCSF V2 is explicitly recognised by CISC as compatible with SOCI CIRMP obligations, which means completing your annual AESCSF self-assessment directly satisfies the framework alignment requirement under SOCI.
+For energy sector operators, these are not two separate workstreams.
+The AESCSF self-assessment generates the evidence and maturity scoring that your CIRMP cybersecurity obligations require.
+Treating them as separate exercises doubles the effort for no additional compliance benefit.
+If your organisation is subject to both SOCI and AESCSF obligations, the most efficient path is a single integrated program, assess once, report to both.

-The Eleven AESCSF Domainss insights.
+The Eleven AESCSF Domain Insights

-The self-assessment ofAESCSF covers 354 practices and anti-patterns organised across eleven domains.Each domain has an independent MIL score; your program needs to address alleleven to achieve your target Security Profile.
+The self-assessment of AESCSF covers 354 practices and anti-patterns organised across eleven domains.
+Each domain has an independent MIL score; your program needs to address all eleven to achieve your target Security Profile.

 Asset, Change and Configuration Management: Manage OT and IT assets commensurate with risk to critical infrastructure.

-Identity and Access Management: Control access to systems and data based onleast-privilege principles.
+Identity and Access Management: Control access to systems and data based on least-privilege principles.

 Threat and Vulnerability Management: Identify, prioritise and remediate vulnerabilities across IT and OT environments.